 I began coding with every minute of my spare time and teaching myself new languages.
-To top it all off, I received a full scholarship to attended a coding bootcamp, Tech Talent South, to meet other people looking to change career paths and to take my skills even further.
+To top it all off, I received a full scholarship to attended a coding bootcamp, Tech Talent South, meet other people looking to change career paths and to take my skills even further.

 From there, I landed a gig at TicketFire where I was a Full-Stack Software Engineer working on some really cool things!

 With TicketFire you can buy, sell, and digitize your event tickets.
 That means you can take a picture from our mobile apps of that Columbus Crew ticket you have (or should have, go Crew!), and text it to your friends.

 From a technology perspective, it's even more exciting.
 Because we scanned images for event information to turn into tickets, because at their core tickets are a digital asset, and because we have a live exchange/marketplace with 100,000+ events across 5,000+ venues around the world, I've been lucky enough to work on some very challenging and rewarding projects.
 The algorithms, 3rd party API integrations, and sheer size of the platform all made it a lot of fun to work on.
 Being one of three developers, I was able to take on a lot of responsibility and leadership very quickly.
 I was also very fortunate to be able to work with two of the best developers and mentors that Columbus (and beyond) has to offer, Larry Scott and Dwight Scott.

 I've always wanted to get back to the finance world I left behind.
 Longing for a new professional challenge to coincide with my move, I landed a new gig as a Software Engineer at Intrinio, a fintech startup working to democratize financial data, based out of my hometown, Tampa, Florida.